There are thousands of marketing tools you could use—but which marketing software should you use?

 11. Customer service software

-Customer service software allows businesses to support users and customers without the need for live chat or customer support agents.
+Customer service software allows businesses to support users and customers without needing live chat or customer support agents.

-Businesses are able to offer support around-the-clock by allowing customers to troubleshoot issues and find information without the support of a customer service representative.
-These self-service tools allow service agents to focus (improving productivity) and have a secondary effect of improving customer satisfaction.
+Businesses can offer support around-the-clock by allowing customers to troubleshoot issues and find information without the support of a customer service representative.
+These self-service tools enable service agents to focus (improving productivity) and indirectly improve customer satisfaction.

-With a branded knowledge base (KB), customer service software tools allow customers to view contextually guided tutorials and walkthroughs, as well as interaction with automated digital chatbots.
+With a branded knowledge base (KB), customer service software tools allow customers to view contextually guided tutorials and walkthroughs and interact with automated digital chatbots.

 Commonly known as “help desk software,” customer service software allows a business to: